jenncash29/Rhode-Health-Insurance-Project/README.md

 # Project Background
 Founded in 2016, Rhode Health is a medical insurance company serving over thousands of customers throughout the United States.
 In 2019, they launched a new set of marketing campaign categories spanning topics like wellness tips, the affordability of their plans, and preventative care.
 Their customers can sign up for 4 different plans - bronze, silver, gold, and platinum - each with different premiums and claim coverage rates.

 Rhode Health would like to build a deeper understanding of the effectiveness of these campaign categories and how they relate to signups and subsequent patient claims.
 These insights will guide their marketing budget strategy for the upcoming year.
-The budget is allocated to drive two primary objectives: 1) to increase the number of customer signups, and 2) to raise awareness of Row Health’s brand across the country.
+The budget is allocated to drive two primary objectives: 1) to increase the number of customer signups, and 2) to raise awareness of Rhode Health’s brand across the country.

 # Executive Summary
 ### Overview of Findings